 Give us 20 weeks and we’ll help you change your life!
-As one of the premier electrician vocational schools in Minnesota, our curriculum has already helped hundreds of graduates launch rewarding careers in construction at some of the most innovative companies in Minnesota.
+As one of the premier electrician vocational schools in Minnesota, our curriculum has helped hundreds of graduates launch rewarding careers in construction at some of the most innovative companies in Minnesota.

-Our hands-on construction specialty electrician program was crafted to plug you directly into the most relevant techniques and practices for the industry.
+Our hands-on construction specialty electrician program will plug you directly into the most relevant techniques and practices for the industry.
 Our training rewires your mind to take on the exciting challenges of a career in construction.
 This hands-on electrician training course is designed to teach students pipe bending, electrical circuitry, residential and commercial wiring, blueprint reading and other common industry practices.
 The relationships formed with your fellow students, industry mentors, and guest speakers provide you an invaluable network of passionate, diverse electrician allies to call upon throughout your career.

 “This the first time in my life that I go to work every day with a smile on my face.”

 — Summit Graduate

 “Summit Academy changed my life!
 I am living proof!“